WouterServaes/FlowfieldUE/README.md

 ## Original project <a name="original"></a>
 The original project can be found [here](https://github.com/WouterServaes/FlowfieldResearchProject).
 That was made in a private engine using c++.
 ## Conclusion <a name="conclusion"></a>
 The project performs well when the agents are spawning slowly.
 It freezes for some time when they all spawn at once on random positions.
-I learned a lot from this.
+The project is missing some handy features like spawning, moving and selecting agents, and placing and moving obstacles.

 ## End <a name="end"></a>
 Connect with me on [LinkedIn](https://www.linkedin.com/in/wouterservaes-dae/)!